-Biography of Tenzin Gyurme Trinley Dorje
+Biography of Tenzin Gyurme Trinley Dorjee

-Knowing that certain teachings would benefit future generations of practitioners, Padmasambhava and his spiritual consort, Yeshe Tsogyal, hid collections of spiritual teachings called terma in the earth and in the minds of disciples, knowing that these would be revealed at the appropriate time by treasure revealers called tertöns.
+Knowing that certain teachings would benefit future generations of practitioners, Padmasambhava and his spiritual consort, Yeshe Tsogyal, hid collections of spiritual teachings called terma in the earth and in the minds of disciples knowing that these would be revealed at the appropriate time by treasure revealers called tertöns.

 Padmasambhava prophesized that the tertön who would reveal the main practice of Hayagrīva would have a tiger skin birthmark—taksham means tiger skin skirt—and that this tertön would be the emanation of both Padmasambhava and Hayagrīva.

-The 1st Taksham Rinpoche, Taksham Nüden Dorje, was born in 1655, in the Powo Gawa region of Kham in Tibet.
-It is said that he instantly recognized the emptiness of his own mind upon hearing the recitation of the 100,000-verse Prajñāpāramitā Sutra at the age of seven.
+Taksham Nüden Dorje was born in 1655, in the Pato Yamalung region of Kham in Tibet.
+It is said that he instantly recognized the emptiness of his own mind upon hearing the recitation of the 100,000-verse Prajnāpāramitā Sutra at the age of seven.

 When he was nine years old, he had vision of Green Tara who gave him blessings and prophecies about his future activities to benefit the Dharma.
 When he was eleven years old, he had a profound encounter with Padmasambhava who blessed him with his wisdom mind and gave him direct teachings.
 After these teachings from Padmasambhava, his meditation practice of luminosity caused him to no longer differentiate between day and night.
-He also had many visions of dakinis and left footprints in rock when he was dancing with them.
+He also had many visions of ḍākinīs and left footprints in rock when he was dancing with them.
 These footprints can still be seen today in Gawalung in Tibet.
 At this time, he also found earth terma treasures, but they were not made public.

-When was nineteen years old, he revealed the terma of Vajrakilaya from the practice cave of Bairotsana.
-He revealed seventeen main terma of which the most famous is terma cycle of Hayagrīva called Yidam Gongdu—The Quintessence of the Deity.
+When he was eighteen years old, Taksham Nüden Dorje revealed many terma that were made public.
+Of these, one of the most important is the Vajrasattva Nyingtik that he revealed in the secret practice cave of the ḍākinīs.
+When was nineteen years old, he revealed the terma of Vajrakīlaya from the practice cave of Vairotsana.
+He revealed seventeen main terma of which the most famous is the terma cycle of Hayagrīva called Yidam Gongdü—The Quintessence of the Deity.
 He revealed this at Gawalung-La, the rock slope shaped like a pig, a scorpion, and a garuda.
 His seventeen main treasure texts fill thirty-two volumes of Tibetan text.

-Taksham Nüden Dorje conveyed his teachings to the Tibetan Buddhist lineages of the Nyingma, the Kagyu, and the Gelug.
-His students included His Holiness the Karmapa, Shamar Rinpoche, Choeje Lingpa, and the great 5th Dalai Lama.
+Taksham Nüden Dorje conveyed his teachings to the Nyingma, Kagyu, and Gelug traditions of Tibetan Buddhism.
+His students included Yeshe Dorje, the 11th Karmapa (1676-1702), Shamar Rinpoche, Chöjé Lingpa, and the great 5th Dalai Lama.
 Taksham’s termas are practiced in these lineages still today.

 At the age of fifty-three, he passed away in 1708.
 To this day, there has been a successive line of reincarnations of Taksham Nüden Dorje—the current incarnation is the 8th Taksham Tulku.